Journalists Are Suing Over Hurricane Maria Death Statistics

 Months later, the government's official death count remains at 64.
 Nearly a third of the island remains without electricity.

 In January, the governor of Puerto Rico, Ricardo Rosselló, formed a working group to determine which post-storm deaths were caused by the hurricane.
-The group includes Public Secretary Héctor Pesquera, who has overseen the statistic-gathering so far, as well as the Demographic Registry.
+The group includes Public Safety Secretary Héctor Pesquera, who has overseen the statistic-gathering so far, as well as the Demographic Registry.

 The working group is charged with submitting a report of its findings before the beginning of April.